-1. Mistaking control for strength
+1. Mistaking control for strength.

-This daughter's rationalization of her mother's behaviors — “She was heavy-handed, but she had my best interests at heart,” “She really meant well,” “She didn’t realize how painful it was to me” — often leaves her confused about the difference between being strong and being controlling.
+This daughter's rationalizations of her mother's behaviors — “She was heavy-handed, but she had my best interests at heart,” “She really meant well,” “She didn’t realize how painful it was to me” — often leave her confused about the difference between being strong and being controlling.
 Alas, she’s likely to feel more comfortable around people who boss her around, even though they make her unhappy and ignore her needs and thoughts, as her mother did.

 The habit of self-criticism is so deeply ingrained in many of these daughters that they are largely motivated by avoiding failure at all costs.
 Of course, we all suffer setbacks and make mistakes, but the daughter of a controlling mother sees these moments as emblematic of why she’s worthless and has great difficulty recovering.
 Setting her sights low is often a lifelong pattern.